-Goal 3 - Facilitate redevelopment of the current Dallas Farmers Market area to adapt to changing market conditions and anchor the neighborhood.
+- Goal 3 Facilitate redevelopment of the current Dallas Farmers Market area to adapt to changing market conditions and anchor the neighborhood.
 Dallas Farmers Market Shed 1 has been renovated as part of the Farmers Market Redevelopment Project to include improvements to meet the existing market conditions.
-A diversified tenant mix in Shed 1 and the addition of Shed 2 restaurants and retail support the changing neighborhood.

-• Goal 4 - Improve pedestrian, transit, bicycle and vehicular connections from the Farmers Market TIF District to the Downtown Core, Government District, Deep Ellum Entertainment District and Dallas Heritage Village/Cedars neighborhood.
+A diversified tenant mix in Shed 1 and the addition of Shed 2 restaurants and retail support the changing neighborhood. - Goal 4 Improve pedestrian, transit, bicycle and vehicular connections from the Farmers Market TIF District to the Downtown Core, Government District, Deep Ellum Entertainment District and Dallas Heritage Village/Cedars neighborhood.
 Beginning in 2016, the D-Link downtown shuttle service began proving circulation to and from Farmers Market.
 D-Link stopped service during fiscal year 2018-2019, after a four-month extension approved on January 9, 2019.
-Harwood Park, completed during the fiscal year (dedicated on September 23, 2023), enhances pedestrian connections through the open space, connecting to the greater downtown area.
+Harwood Park, currently under construction and adjacent to the TIF District, is anticipated to enhance pedestrian connections through the open space, connecting to the greater downtown area.
 Staff and the TIF District Board will continue to seek ways to improve pedestrian, transit, bicycle and vehicular connections from the TIF District to various destinations.
-The update to the Downtown 360 Plan focuses on such connections.

-Goal 5 - Generate approximately \$19.2 million in total TIF District collections through the end of the term of the TIF District in 2028 (final collection in 2029).
+The update to the Downtown 360 Plan focuses on such connections. - Goal 5 Generate approximately \$19.2 million in total TIF District collections through the end of the term of the TIF District in 2028 (final collection in 2029).
 This initial goal was set in net present value (NPV).
-Collections to date equal \$12.94 million NPV (67% of goal).
-Since the inception of the TIF District in 1998, the tax value has increased by 1,702%.

-Goal 6 - Diversify retail and commercial uses in the Farmers Market TIF District.
+Collections to date equal \$11.7 million NPV (61% of goal).
+Since the inception of the TIF District in 1998, the tax value has increased by 1496%. - Goal 6 Diversify retail and commercial uses in the Farmers Market TIF District.
 123,727 square feet of retail space and 167,256 square feet of office space has been constructed in the TIF District, including the Harlan Building (10,000 square feet), Shed 1 (20,000 square feet that accommodates 119 farm-related produce and product stalls), Shed 2 (24,148 square feet), the free-standing restaurant building north of Shed 2 (6,310 square feet), Harvest Lofts retail space (16,000 square feet) and Taylor Lofts retail space (25,000 square feet), and East Quarter's 300 Pearl (22,269 square feet retail and 167,256 square feet office).
-Once complete, Pearl Lofts will bring another 5,585 square feet of office space to the TIF District and will accommodate the corporate office of North Texas Food Bank.

-Goal 7 - Encourage the development of housing in the Farmers Market TIF District that is available to households with diverse income levels.
+Pearl Lofts will bring another 5,585 square feet of office space to the TIF District and will accommodate the corporate office of North Texas Food Bank. - Goal 7 Encourage the development of housing in the Farmers Market TIF District that is available to households with diverse income levels.
 The TIF District adopted Mixed-Income Housing Guidelines to promote housing for diverse income levels for development receiving TIF District funding initiated after 2013.
 Projects approved for TIF District funding after 2013 are required to reserve 20% of residential units as affordable housing units.
-To date, 60 residential units (48 units in Harvest Lofts and 12 units in Taylor Lofts) are dedicated for households earning 80% or less of the Area Family Median Income.
-Once complete, Pearl Lofts will reserve 30% of its 100 units (30 units) as affordable.
+Pearl Lofts will reserve 30% of its 100 units (30 units) as affordable.